csteach488/csteach488.github.io/coursework.md

 <a id="assessment3"></a>

-##### 3. final assessment (40%)
+##### 3. final assessment (30%)

-* final design of game from DEV week...
+* final design of game from DEV Week...
   * continue to develop your group's game concept
 * working game (as close as possible)
 * explain choices made in the design and development
   * initial choices
   * final implementation choices, options, patterns...
-* show and explain implemented differences from DEV week
+* show and explain implemented differences from DEV Week
   * where and why did you update the game?
   * how did playtesting influence your updates and designs?
   * perceived benefits of the updates?
-* how did you respond to feedback from DEV week and onwards...
+* how did you respond to feedback from DEV Week and onwards...

 #### Important assessment dates

-* DEV week demo
+* DEV Week demo
   * due Wednesday 15th March 2017 @ 2.45pm
 * final team demo
   * due Wednesday 26th April 2017 @ 2.45pm